 MARCUS TUBBS INTERVIEW

-The Seattle Seahawks drafted Marcus Tubbs with the 23rd pick in
+The Seattle Seahawks drafted Marcus Tubbs with the 23rd pick in this year's draft.

 The 6'3", 324-pound efensive tackle from the University of Texas is ready for the challenge the National Football League brings.

 played with some good defensive tackles there.
 What did you learn from them?

 Marcus: "When I played with KC Embers and Shaun Rogers, they taught me a lot of things having to do with my technique and pass rush, and just about the tenacity for the game, and every play, running all over the field.
 Most of all, they taught me just to enjoy the game."

 Q: Have you ever been to Seattle?

 Marcus: "Never.
 I’ve heard it rains a lot and that’s about it.
 It’s not really cold, and not really hot."

 Q: What kind of expectations come with being the first round pick?

 Marcus: "A lot of people want me to come in and be an instant starter, and come in and be some spectacular player.
 I want people to realize that I am human too, and I’m going to come in and give the best of my ability, but on the same end, I am playing against people that have been in the league fifteen years.
 So I just want people to have realistic views and understand that I’m going to give it my all on every play that I am out on the field.
 To just be there for me, and to be behind me, and support me."